cranjesh/images-test/TheSoldiersLegacyThorough.md

 <br><br><br>
 <br><br><br>
 <br><br><br>
-## Chapter 12: Aftermath and Justice
+## Chapter 17: The Soldier's Legacy

 The scandal's ripples extended far beyond Blackwood Manor.
 Colonel Hawthorne's arrest prompted Parliament to launch a thorough investigation, leading to reforms that dismantled long-standing corrupt practices.

 William Blackwood's departure from the estate carried a weight of its own revelation.

 Holmes later shared with me that among Edward's recovered papers was a letter addressed to his stepbrother, acknowledging the pain of their father's choice and offering a substantial portion of the great-uncle's Indian properties as reconciliation.
 The letter never reached William, intercepted by Hawthorne's men.

-"I was wrong.
-That’s all I can say now.
-Some things cannot be undone.
-Take care of the children."

-One morning, Katherine found a pocket watch on Edward’s old desk, its repaired hinge gleaming.
+One morning, Katherine found a pocket watch on Edward's old desk, its repaired hinge gleaming.
 She turned it over, tracing the E.B. initials—and suddenly saw William as a boy, cheeks smudged with oil, grinning as Edward guided his hands to fix it.
 There was also a note, she read it in silence, her fingers trembling slightly at the faded ink.
 "I have much to atone for—both as a brother and an heir.
 May the estate flourish under your care.
 I see now Edward was trying to protect us all.
 —William"

 Holmes later observed the replaced spring.
-“A child’s lesson remembered too late, Watson.
-Some fractures outlast even time.”
+"A child's lesson remembered too late, Watson.
+Some fractures outlast even time."

 Lieutenant Cartwright, freed from Hawthorne's manipulations, worked to support Katherine as she secured the estate.

-Holmes tossed the Times onto my lap, his finger tapping a headline: “Parliament Passes Military Stores Act 1897: Stricter Accountability for Supply Officers.”
+Holmes tossed The Times onto my lap, his finger tapping a headline: "Parliament Enacts Military Stores Act 1897: Greater Accountability for Supply Officers."

-“Observe the date, Watson,” he said.
-“Six months to the day since Hawthorne’s arrest.
-Theft of regimental stores now carries penal servitude—direct thanks to Edward Blackwood’s ledgers gathering dust in Whitehall.”
+"Observe the date, Watson," he said.
+"Six months to the day since Hawthorne's arrest.
+Theft of regimental stores now carries penal servitude—direct thanks to Edward Blackwood's ledgers gathering dust in Whitehall."

-I thought of Katherine’s children that night, and the countless soldiers’ families who would never know how Edward’s quiet diligence, and Holmes’s relentless mind, had reshaped the empire’s bones.
+I thought of Katherine's children that night, and the countless soldiers' families who would never know how Edward's quiet diligence, and Holmes's relentless mind, had reshaped the empire's bones.

 Holmes, reflecting on the case, remarked quietly as we departed, "A single rotten branch may poison the tree, Watson.
-But uproot it,” he tapped his cane decisively, “and the roots remember how to grow.”
+But uproot it," he tapped his cane decisively, "and the roots remember how to grow."

 Katherine, in time, forgave Mr. Hanger.
 He remained at the estate, tending to the stables as he always had—though now with lighter shoulders.
 She saw to it that his sister received the care she needed, without debt or obligation.

-When I last passed through Blackwood Manor, I found him at work, hands steady as he adjusted a saddle’s worn straps.
+When I last passed through Blackwood Manor, I found him at work, hands steady as he adjusted a saddle's worn straps.
 He met my gaze, nodded once, and returned to his task.
 Some burdens, I thought, could only be repaid through quiet service.

 I also found Katherine by the parlor window, watching her children in the garden.
 Their laughter, once silenced by grief, rang through the halls again.

-Beside her lay a leather-bound journal—Edward’s notes, his careful handwriting preserved.
+Beside her lay a leather-bound journal—Edward's notes, his careful handwriting preserved.
 She traced the cover lightly and exhaled.

-Katherine watched her children play in the garden where Edward had once taught them about honour.
+Katherine gazed out at her children playing in the garden where Edward had once taught them about honour.
 "He chose justice over vengeance," she murmured.
-"And in doing so, he protected not just our family, but countless others."
+"And in doing so, he safeguarded not only our family but countless others."

 *The End*